-Spondyloarthritis (SpA) is a term encompassing a wide spectrum of diseases including ankylosing spondylitis (AS), psoriatic arthritis (PsA), enteropathic arthritis (eSpA), reactive SpA (reSpA), juvenile SpA (jSpA) and undifferentiated SpA (uSpA).
+Spondyloarthritis (SpA) is a term encompassing a wide spectrum of diseases including axial spondyloarthritis (axSpA), psoriatic arthritis (PsA), enteropathic arthritis (eSpA), reactive SpA (reSpA), juvenile SpA (jSpA) and undifferentiated SpA (uSpA).

 Patients are increasingly demanding uniform access to the expert care they deserve.
-Following the success of The East of England SpA Academy formed in 2017, The London SpA Academy was established to further raise clinical standards, promote multidisciplinary care, and generate research interest in spondyloarthritis.
+Following the success of The East of England SpA Academy formed in 2017, The London (2019) and Scotland (2020) SpA Academies were established to raise clinical standards, promote multidisciplinary care, and generate research interest in spondyloarthritis.
 We hope to provide an overarching strategy to SpA learning, with central co-ordination to cover the wide breadth of topics relevant to practitioners managing SpA, and to avoid repetition of topics and presentations.

-Now the SpA Academy Scotland has been established and is organising four whole-day events in 2020, run in a yearly cycle.
+During 2021 we are establishing a UK wide Physiotherapy Academy and Midland region SpA Academy in addition to annual updates in the Esat of England, London and Scotland.
 Each day has a theme and will cover all topics pertinent to the care of patients with SpA : Presentation and care pathways; clinical assessment; Imaging and Case Studies; Pharmacological and non-pharmacological management.
-Due to Covid, remaining meetings will be held virtually online on 20 August, 17 September and 21 October 2020.
-Professional Development (CPD) credits will be prospectively applied for from the Royal College of Physicians of Edinburgh.
+Due to Covid, these meetings will be virtual however we are hoping to re-establish face to events towards the end of the fear if this is considered safe.
+Continuous Professional Development (CPD) credits will be applied for retrospectively.

 Please register for upcoming events by using the ‘Events’ tab above.